-In calculating the effective interest rate of financial instruments the Company takes into account interest received or paid, fees and commissions paid or received, expected early redemptions and related penalties and premiums and discounts on acquisition or issue that are integral to the yield as well as incremental transaction costs.
+In calculating the effective interest rate of financial instruments the Company takes into account interest received or paid, fees and commissions paid or received, expected early redemptions and related penalties and premiums and discounts on acquisition or issue that are integral to the yield as well as incremental transaction costs

-For the purpose of the effective yield calculation, it has been assumed that the Notes will be called on the final call date 18 August 2022 and hence the expected life of the Notes issued by the Company will end twelve years after their original issue.
+For the purpose of the effective yield calculation, it has been assumed that the Notes will be called on the call date of 18 March 2026 and hence the expected life of the Notes issued by the Company will end ten years after their original issue.
 This may not be the case in practice.

-(g)(ii) Impairment of the Deemed loan
+(g)(ii) Impairment of the deemed loan

-The Company's accounting policy for losses arising on the Deemed Ioan classified as Ioans and receivables is described in note 1(e)(iv).
-At 31 December 2019, impairment allowances against the deemed Ioan totalled £nil (2018: £nil)
+The Company's accounting policy for losses arising on the Deemed loan classified as loans and receivables is described in note 1(e)(iv).
+At 31 December 2019, impairment allowances against the deemed loan totalled £nil (2018: £nil)